The following are current evidence-based practice or research projects led by Ascension Seton RNs.

 Delphi survey of Risk Factors for Neonatal Skin Breakdown – Toward Validating a Tool to Engage Best Practices for Interventions and Outcomes.
 Debbie Vance, MSN, RN V, CNS, University Medical Center Brackenridge.

 Exploration of the Impact of Psychiatric Education on Quality of Care Issues in the Emergency Department.
-Elizabeth Wilson, MSN, RN V, Seton Shoal Creek Hospital.
+Elizabeth Wilson, MSN, RN V, Ascension Seton Shoal Creek.